Virtual training

 Identifying the Cause of Your Training Dropouts

 So now you know the general reasons why people abandon customer training.
-But why are they abandoning yours?
-There are a few things you’ll need to do if you want to find the answer:
+But that doesn’t tell you why they’re abandoning yours.
+To find the answer, you’ll first need to transition from traditional onboarding to data-driven onboarding.

 Five Steps to Reduce Churn Rate and Dropout Rate